keewenaw/dvwa-guide-2019/medium/Challenge 05: File Upload.md

 <img src="https://github.com/keewenaw/dvwa-guide-2019/blob/master/medium/screenshots/uploadrender.png" width="500">

 You can turn off Burp interception now.
-If we start <code>netcat</code>, then navigate to the uploaded file, we should get a shell:
+If we start <code>netcat</code>, then navigate to the uploaded file in our browser, we should get a shell:

 <img src="https://github.com/keewenaw/dvwa-guide-2019/blob/master/medium/screenshots/uploadsuccess.png" width="500">